ABOUT THE BOOKS

 I’ve written a story / novel / some ideas.
 Can you read them and tell me if they’re any good?

 Sadly, I can’t read or comment on anything written by my readers for legal reasons.
 I encourage aspiring authors to join a critique group in their area or on the Internet, where they can share their work with others and get suggestions on how to improve it.
-For young writers, Figment or Wattpad can be good places to start.
+I recommend Go Teen Writers as a good place to learn more about all aspects of publishing and the writers’ craft.

 I am doing a project on you / your books for school.
-Can you answer some questions for me?
+Can you answer some questions?

 I sent you an e-mail today.
-How long until I receive a reply?
+How long until I get a reply?

 I generally try to answer all my mail within 4 – 6 weeks — sometimes sooner, sometimes later.
 If I’m busy working on a new book, it’s likely to be later.
 Sorry!
 But I do appreciate every letter that I receive.